kthjm/chenv/README.md

 * `CLIENT_SECRET`
 * `REFRESH_TOKEN`

-[Here](https://developer.chrome.com/webstore/using_webstore_api) is how to get them that are used as environment variables in `chenv`.
+[Here](https://developer.chrome.com/webstore/using_webstore_api) is how to get them that are used as environment variables in chenv.

 ## Installation
 ```shell